syncfusion-content/maui-docs/MAUI/TextInputLayout/Assistive-Labels.md

 ## Helper text

-Helper text conveys additional guidance about the input field such as how it will be used.
+Helper text conveys additional guidance about the input field, such as how it will be used.
 It can be set using the `HelperText` property.

 {% tabs %}